-If you are confident and experienced, skiing down the volcano is well worth your time.
+If you are confident and experienced, skiing down the volcano is worth your time.

-Otherwise, there are plenty of tours that will take you on a hike up the mountain, where you can see the lava flows, stop for a warming lunch and, depending on weather, go right up to the peak.
+Otherwise, plenty of tours will take you on a hike up the mountain, where you can see the lava flows, stop for a warming lunch and, depending on the weather, go right up to the peak.

-Beautiful all year round, Bologna is famous for its namesake ‘Ragu Alla Bolognese, which is a must-try dish whenever you visit.
+Beautiful all year round, Bologna is famous for its namesake ‘Ragu Alla Bolognese, a must-try dish whenever you visit.

 The best place to enjoy a wintery view is to catch the tram up to the Basilica san Luca nearby for spectacular snow-covered views across the city.